wp-media/imagify-plugin/readme.txt

 3. Media Page

 == Changelog ==
 = 1.6.1 =
 * Bug Fix
+ * Correctly display the modal when clicking on the plan suggestion button on bulk optimisation page

+= 1.6.1 =
+* Bug Fix
  * Better offer suggestion when your medias library is bigger than 3GB